This article has links to products and services we recommend, which we may make a commission from.

 This recipe calls for pan frying the sea bass on a non-stick skillet.
 And, in only a few minutes you’ll have a beautiful and healthy meal to savor.

 Pan Seared Sea Bass with Sauce – Pebre

 For this seafood dish, we recommend Chilean Pebre Sauce to go along with the fish.
 It is a Chilean salsa made with cilantro, chopped onions, tomatoes, garlic, jalapeno pepper, and olive oil.

 Chilean Pebre only takes 15 minutes to make with ingredients you probably already have at home.

 Enjoy your fish with pebre along with a glass of delicious Chilean white wine.
 Bring the flavors of South America home, starting with Chile.

-GET THE RECIPE: How to Make Pebre – A Delicious Chilean Sauce
+AUTHENTIC FOOD QUEST RECIPE: How To Make Pebre – A Delicious Chilean Sauce

 Pan Seared Sea Bass Cooking Tips

 - Chilean Sea Bass or Alternative Sustainable Fish

 Chilean sea bass can be controversial and expensive.
 Instead, you can choose more sustainable options such as black sea bass or striped bass.
 While making this recipe, we went with striped bass which was more easily available.